JamesQFreeman/Pod/README.md

 Pod stands for Python Oxford Dictionary.

 My girlfriend told me the desktop version of Oxford Dictionary is not so comfortable to use.
-So I write a LUI oxford dictionary.
-All the data is gathered from the web oxford dictionary.
+So I wrote a LUI Oxford Dictionary.
+All the data is gathered from the web version of the Oxford Dictionary.

 ## Installation

-have no idea how to pack into to pip
+I have no idea how to pack this project into to pip.

 ## Usage